xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 #include "../../my_flutter/.ios/Flutter/Generated.xcconfig"
 ENABLE_BITCODE=NO
 ```
-Then include `Flutter.xcconfig` from both the Debug the Release configuration
+Then include `Flutter.xcconfig` from both the Debug and the Release configuration
 files:

 In `Debug.xcconfig`: